 ELSA as a time limited intervention

 Rather than using an ELSA as part of a pupil’s permanent support structure, it is intended for ELSA intervention to be time-limited to assist the development of specific skills, usually up to a term, but this can vary.
-While some group work may be delivered in 6 or 7 weeks, individual programmes will usually require longer (at least 8 or 9 weeks) in order to establish the trusting relationship necessary for pupils have confidence to share freely, and to allow the pupil and ELSA to agree some appropriate programme aims together.
+While some group work may be delivered in 6 or 7 weeks, individual programmes will usually require longer (probably 8 to 12 weeks) in order to establish the trusting relationship necessary for pupils have confidence to share freely, and to allow the pupil and ELSA to agree some appropriate programme aims together.
 Once new skills are acquired, time needs to be allowed for consolidation.
 Further intervention towards additional aims could be considered at a later date if desired.
 As an ELSA is part of the permanent staff within school, some informal contact may be maintained for a time to enable graduated withdrawal of support for those pupils who may need this.
 We advise against schools setting standard permitted duration for ELSA intervention, since every pupil’s needs are different and bespoke to them.
 Allowing insufficient time will severely limit what the support may otherwise achieve.

 Change as a result of ELSA intervention